jessig1/python-data-structures-and-algorithms/binary search trees/binarytrees.md

-leaf = bottom node in tree (no children) no linking of nodes on same level only 1 parent per child common case is traversing directories or DOM markup
+leaf = bottom node in tree (no children) no linking of nodes on same level only 1 parent per child common case is traversing directories or DOM markup successor = node with next higher value in tree predecessor = node with next smaller value in tree

 Binary Search Tree = nodes only have 2 children max, values to left of node need to be less than those on the right